wagoodman/bashful/README.md

 # bashful
 **This is beta quality!** Use at your own risk.

-Use a yaml file to stitch together commands and bash snippits and run them with a bit of style.
+Use a yaml file to stitch together commands and bash snippets and run them with a bit of style.
 Why?
 Because your bash script should be quiet and shy-like (...and not such a loud mouth).

 ![Image](demo.gif)